62832/MEGACells/src/main/resources/assets/megacells/ae2guide/bulk_cell.md

 The Bulk Cell casts all of these primitive types by the wayside, and is instead designed in such a way to hold any arbitrarily large quantity a user could reasonably conceive.
-Indeed, even though any given ME network will only ever be able to handle and display up to the aforementioned 9.2 quintillion of any given item type stored within it, the Bulk Cell is perfectly capable internally of going beyond this limit, and at the very least alluding to the fact that it may have done so.
+Indeed, even though any given ME network will only ever be able to handle and display up to the aforementioned 9.2 quintillion of any given item type stored within it, the Bulk Cell is internally capable of going beyond this limit, and at the very least alluding to the fact that it may have done so.

 ![Bulk cell item count of (Long.MAX_VALUE - 1)](assets/diagrams/bulk_cell_max_count_1.png)